 There are little data available on the use or sales of products such as smokeless tobacco, chewing tobacco and snus, as this information is not specifically collected in any regular surveys that occur in New Zealand.
 The importation, distribution and sale of forms of tobacco intended for oral use (chewing and snus) is prohibited under the SEA.

+Smokeless tobacco is solid tobacco product that is heated to the point of vaporising nicotine and other chemicals, rather than being combusted and producing a smoke.
+These products have recently been developed by tobacco companies and are being heavily marketed internationally.
 Smokeless tobacco was recently the subject of a district court ruling after the Ministry of Health laid charges against Philip Morris (New Zealand) Ltd over their "HEETS" product.
-The court ruled that smokeless tobacco products were not covered by the SEA as they did not fit the description of a cigarette, nor that of tobacco products suitable for oral use as they produce "inhalable volatile compounds" rather than smoke.57 and the product in general.
-Australian and New Zealand Journal of Public Health.
-2014 Dec;38(6):524-8.
+The court ruled that smokeless tobacco products were not covered by the SEA as they did not fit the description of a cigarette, nor that of tobacco products suitable for oral use as they produce "inhalable volatile compounds" rather than smoke.86